How to Be Happy-Go-Lucky (11 freaking tips)

 No joke.

-Basically, we are not our thoughts, body, emotions or experiences.
-We are simply the awareness of them.
+You are not your thoughts, your body or your emotions.
+You are simply the awareness of the awareness of them.

 I know, deep — but stay with me.

-If I were the emotion, thought or feeling, I too would disappear as it does, eventually.
-But I don’t disappear.
+If I were truly my emotions, thoughts or feelings, then I too would disappear after any one of them left.
+But I do not disappear.
 I remain.

-So I like to study these states like a researcher – an observer.
-I say something like, “ah hah, it appears my body and my mind are stressed; but I am not”.
+So I like to study negative states as if I were a researcher — an observer.
+I say something like, “ah hah, it appears my body and my mind are stressed again; but I am not”.

 I suppose my consciousness sits above it all (whatever consciousness is).

 Calmness is a key characteristic of the happy-go-lucky personality.
-And I find more tranquility by living inward vs. outward.
+And I find more tranquility by living inward.

 • Avoid external approval